Hall of Fame

 Since the formation of the convenors committee the series has seen a few changes, nothing too major more just like a tidy up and tweaking of a few rules, but one of the more interesting moves was to introduce the “Classic Classes”.
 Two classes were added, then the year after the “modified classics” followed.
 However for the 2013 series the Modified’s were dropped due to lack of support and the two Classics were added together to form a more competitive class.

 Towards the end of the 2015 season feathers had changed his co-driver, Hamiltonian Dave Devonport stepped into the silly seat, right away the pair hit it off and results improved.
 2016 saw the introduction of the “Suspension Tech Co Drivers Championship” and it was fitting that as Feathers retained his Championship, Dave also took the co drivers’ championship.
-Feathers has now made history within the series, he’s now overtaken Ray Reid’s record of 3 in a row and has now become the first to make it 4 in a row, a true champion and a record that’s going to take some beating.
+Feathers has now made history within the series, he’s now overtaken Ray Reid’s record of 3 in a row, 4 in a row for 2017, and now adding a 5th in a row for 2018.
+A true champion and a record that’s going to take some beating, at the time of writing ( Christmas 2018 ) it’s a little uncertain weather Feathers will be back to try and make it 6 in a row for 2019. fingers crossed he’ll give it another go.